Excerpts

 Jonathan Bartram was of slender build and the kind of guy no one ever would pick to be on their team; he would never catch the eye of the pretty girl in the office, and never be the go-to guy for anyone.
 He would always be the guy most suspected of being a womanizer or worse.
 His dirty blond, un-combed hair hung limp around his somewhat odd facial features.

 His childhood had been filled with misery as most of the other children in school avoided him, sensing something wrong about his demeanor.
 The other parents would often complain to the school principal about Jonathan’s behavior around their children.
 Some parents, including his own, feared him, though no one could explain why.
-He was twenty-four years old and a graduate of the Drexel University School of Engineering.
-Even at school, where he excelled in all his classes, Jonathan had no friends to include him in the more enjoyable aspects of college life.
-Even among the nerds, he became an outcast.

 Being unattractive and shunned by most, no one would be surprised he remained a virgin until his twenty-third birthday when he paid a prostitute to service him in his apartment.
 Even she hurried to leave after they finished their transaction, sleazy even to her standards.
 It may have been because Jonathan wanted more than he desired to pay for and expected her to perform things she felt uncomfortable undertaking, even for more money.
 Jonathan was sick by most standards, too sick for even the lowest of hookers.